ouspg/PrivacyAndSocialEngineering/4.Open-source_intelligence/README.md

 We will take a brief look at online tools available for inspecting the Bitcoin blockchain.

-Just as a quick recap: **Blockchain** is a distributed ledger containing information as blocks, which are securely linked together with cryptographic hashes.
+Just as a quick recap: **Blockchain** is a distributed ledger containing the information as blocks, which are securely linked together with cryptographic hashes.
 A well-known example of blockchain and ledger is all the transactions made with some cryptocurrencies.

 Incoming transactions are added as **blocks** into the blockchain when a valid **hash** is found for a certain block.